Data protection in AWS Client VPN - AWS Client VPN

 Enabling internetwork access

 You can enable clients to connect to your VPC and other networks through a Client VPN endpoint.
-For more information and examples, see Scenarios and examples for AWS Client VPN.
+For more information and examples, see Scenarios and examples for Client VPN.

 Restricting access to networks

 You can configure your Client VPN endpoint to restrict access to specific resources in your VPC.
 For user-based authentication, you can also restrict access to parts of your network, based on the user group that accesses the Client VPN endpoint.
-For more information, see Restrict access to your network using AWS Client VPN.
+For more information, see Restrict access to your network using Client VPN.

 Authenticating clients